node-ts/bus/README.md

 This library can be combined with the Domain Driven Design library [@node-ts/ddd](https://www.github.com/node-ts/ddd) that helps align software with the business domain.

+## Getting Started

+The fastest way to get started with this service bus is to clone the starter project at [@node-ts/bus-starter](https://github.com/node-ts/bus-starter).

 ## Components

 This library consists of the following main components: